-Where provided for in the IFB, the head of Procurement Services may award multiple contracts for the same procurement which can include primary, secondary, and tertiary contract awards.
+Where provided for in the IFB, the Chief Procurement Officer may award multiple contracts for the same procurement which can include primary, secondary, and tertiary contract awards.
 Procedures for the utilization of multiple contractors shall be addressed in the IFB.